-Truth be told, The Kings Head wasn’t a fortuitous find I stumbled upon; I’m here visiting a local mate who lives in the area.
-They suggested that this staunch landmark pub in Chipping – an olde-worlde part of town in Essex, full of narrow cobbled streets, not too far from the greenery Epping Forest is the place to be.
-It’s a little way out where I’d like to play, but itches the curiosity I have of untapped manors.
-It’s advertised as being around since 1679 and is the oldest brick-fronted building in Ongar.
+Truth be told The Kings Head wasn’t a fortuitous find I stumbled upon, I’m here visiting a mate who lives in the area.
+He suggested that this staunch landmark pub in Chipping – an olde-world part of town in Essex, full of narrow cobbled streets, not too far from the greenery of Epping Forest is the place to be.
+It’s a little way out where I’d like to play but I like itching the curiosity of untapped manors.
+I rad that it’s been around since 1679 and is the oldest brick-fronted building in Ongar.
 Inside the 100 cover boozer is a nice lounge made for loitering, an open fire and nearby bar sets the scene.
-There’s also a josper grill and wood burning pizza oven.
-If like me, you see people watching as a spectator sport, you might get jaded as there’s only yummy mummies along with couples who might be their grandparents.
+There’s also a josper grill and wood burning pizza oven too.
+If like me, you see people watching as a spectator sport, you’ll notice the abundance of yummy mummies along with couples who might be their grandparents.

 I was driving so only the finest juice will do.

 Pork belly bites and crackling £4.50 with apple sauce is a snack worth seeking out here.
 They seem to be triple cooked so there give off this filling shattering crunch at first then they become soft and disappear, then you’d want to do it all over again.